jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies when—
   (a) a share in a company (the loss company) or another company has been subject to an arrangement, including an arrangement directly or indirectly altering rights attached to the shares; and
   (b) the arrangement allows the loss company to meet the requirements of section IA 5(2) and (3) (Restrictions on companies’ loss balances carried forward: continuity of ownership); and
-  (c) a purpose of the arrangement is to defeat the intent and application of sections IA 5 and IP 3 (Continuity breach: tax loss components of companies carried forward).
+  (c) a purpose of the arrangement is to defeat the intent and application of sections IA 5 and IP 3 (Ownership continuity breach: tax loss components of companies carried forward).
 Company treated as not meeting requirements
 (2) The loss company is treated as not meeting the requirements of section IA 5(2) and (3) in relation to the share.